 Before Brandon Lee became the Crow on film the character existed only in the comic books and illustrations created by James O'Barr, an exceptionally talented artist.
 Here is an example of his art to show how the character was originally depicted....

-Many sources have stated that the Crow character and the story developed from O'Barr's own personal loss when his fiancée was killed by a drunk driver.
-So we know that the artist isn't gay either otherwise the Crow wouldn't even exist.
+Many sources have stated that the Crow character and the story developed from O'Barr's own personal loss when his fiancée was killed by a drunk driver, which is so tragic it's beyond words.
+This indicates quite clearly that the artist isn't gay either otherwise the Crow wouldn't even exist.
 Various online sites claim that the poses and the oversized eyes with eye shadow, which O'Barr has given his Crow illustrations, are meant to emphasize the romantic element of the story as well as the character's loneliness and anguish... and they certainly do accomplish that.
 But what's the deal with the unzipped pants in the above image?
 Is O'Barr targeting female and gay male readers for his comics?
 Would a heterosexual guy who is a Crow fan admire this Image?
-I'm gay and think this picture is awesome!
+I wouldn't know as I'm gay, and I do think this picture is awesome!
+If I owned a large print of this image I would totally hang it in my house in a predominant location where it could be rightfully worshiped on a daily basis!
 Yet, oddly enough I don't actually own any of the original Crow comics which is something that I've been meaning to change for many years.
 Just haven't gotten around to it yet... shame on me!

 This image was found on the official James O'Barr website: